 This course focuses on the learning of English for Specific Academic Purposes (ESAP).
-It is specifically designed to meet the needs of university students studying in the field of Hospitality and Tourism Management.
+It is specifically designed to meet the needs of university students studying in the Management.
 Course material will be used to acquaint the students with genre writing (CVs and cover letters, formal letters, reports, emails) writing and styles (comparison and contrast).
-Furthermore, learners are expected to develop their listening comprehension and speaking fluency by taking an active part in discussions, giving oral presentations, etc. Students are expected to develop a sufficient vocabulary, phonological control and sociolinguistic awareness to be able to express themselves with a degree of clarity, fluency and spontaneity.
+Furthermore, learners are expected develop to their listening comprehension and speaking fluency by taking an active part in discussions, giving oral presentations, etc. Students are expected to develop a sufficient vocabulary, phonological control and sociolinguistic awareness to be able to express themselves with a degree of clarity, fluency and spontaneity.